It’s not hard to spot the signs of Easter anywhere you go: Adorable outfits, brightly colored eggs, springtastic decorations, and all that candy.

 good sp-egg-tacular time to gift a book.

 Whether he’s four-weeks-old or four-years, reading with your little hunny-bunny will help him grow more confident emotionally and intellectually.
-So why not crack open one of these favorite Easter titles?
+So why not slip one of these favorite Easter titles inside?
+Then tuck the book away when Easter is over, adding to your collection.
+Your kids will be thrilled to “rediscover” their favorite Easter books every year.

 - Happy Easter, Mouse—From the beloved author of If You Give a Mouse a Cookie.